stargazerJerry2023/stargazerJerry2023/README.md

 <h1><img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = 30px> Hi There!, I'm Gerardo Vega</h1>
-<h3 align="center">I am currently a sophomore at Boston University, pursuing a major in Computer Science as a first-generation Hispanic student.
+<p> align="center">I am currently a sophomore at Boston University, pursuing a major in Computer Science as a first-generation Hispanic student.
 My long-term goal is to become a software engineer, leveraging my technical skills and passion for innovation and impact.
-Beyond academics, I have a deep appreciation for nature and often engage in outdoor exploration and hanging out with friends.</h3>
+Beyond academics, I have a deep appreciation for nature and often engage in outdoor exploration and hanging out with friends.</p>